 What is COVID-19?

-What are the symptoms of coronavirus?
+What are the symptoms of COVID-19?

 The symptoms are often mild, but in some cases can be severe enough to warrant hospitalization.
-Individuals with COVID-19 can exhibit fever, cough and shortness of breath.
+Click here to learn more.

-How is coronavirus spread?
+How is COVID-19 spread?

 How can I prevent myself from becoming sick?